AkBKukU/udev-device-setup-demo/README.md

 the time.
 In this case my scan codes are "90001" , "90002" , and "90003".

-### 6. Aadd the scan codes to udev file
+### 6. Add the scan codes to udev file

 You will now add your device's scancodes to the udev file.
 Open it back up with `sudo nano /etc/udev/hwdb.d/70-keyboard.hwdb` and add more lines to the bottom of the file that start with " KEYBOARD\_KEY\_" and end with your scancodes.

-*You can also use `#` for comments in the udev file if you want to leave a note to exmplain which scancode is for each button*
+*You can also use `#` for comments in the udev file if you want to leave a note to explain which scancode is for each button*

 `/etc/udev/hwdb.d/70-keyboard.hwdb`
 ```